hikyae/schedrem/README.md

 Specify integers or a list of integers for `year`, `month`, `day`, `hour`, `minute` to schedule the date(s) and time(s).
 Specify string or a list of strings for `weekday` (abbreviated as `dow`) to schedule the day(s) of the week.

-If you omit any of them, then the schedule is triggered at any of the times within that range.
+If you omit any of them, then the task is triggered at any of the times within that range.
 This is similar to using `*` in a crontab.

 If you don't specify the time, then the task is triggered every minute.